 But…when I hear in the news of some group of terrorists killing innocent people and children; or some murderer causing pain or killing someone out of anger, hate, or prejudice, I admit that I have much less than kind, positive feelings.
 Sometimes I become overwhelmed with an unbidden sadness, rage, helplessness, pain, or hatred that wells up inside me.

 I feel some of those old emotions, empathizing with the suffering of strangers in my own country.
 As I listen to the news I often have to get a grip on myself.
-I began to sink into a darkness that I do not want in my life.
-I began to wonder what if the evil ones came to my country in droves?
+I begin to sink into a darkness that I do not want in my life.
+I begin to wonder what if the evil ones come to my country in droves?
 Worse still my own city?

 Then I realized as Shel Silverstein aptly described it, “The what ifs came crawling in!”
 What if they tried to break into my home?
 What if they tried to bomb a plane that one of my children was on?
 What if they hacked our computer system?
 What if we couldn’t buy food or gas with a downed internet system?
 What if I couldn’t reach my two sons and their families who live about an hour or more away?
 What if they couldn’t find me in the madness?
 Whoa!!
 Stop!